Motorcycle Intersection Accidents Are Very Common

 - Start braking early when approaching a red or yellow light to reduce the risk of skidding or causing a rear-end collision.

 - Reduce your speed and proceed cautiously when approaching an intersection where vision is obstructed by parked vehicles or buildings.

 - When passing driveways, watch out for vehicles backing out unexpectedly.

 - Do not ride in vehicles’ blind spots.

 - Do not ride between vehicles at intersections.

 If you were hurt or lost a loved one in a motorcycle accident with a negligent driver, contact our office to discuss your case.
 Our Broward County personal injury attorneys can help you obtain compensation for medical bills, lost wages, pain and suffering, and other damages after a motorcycle accident.
-Call the attorneys at Englander Peebles today at (954) 231-1384 to schedule a free consultation or by filling out this online form to share your contact information.
+Call the attorneys at Englander Peebles today at 954-928-9909 to schedule a free consultation or by filling out this online form to share your contact information.